mison22/billing/README.md

 ## 📚 Overview

-This repository contains four comprehensive guides to prepare you for the Omada Health Software Engineer II interview.
-The interview has two parts:
+This repository contains comprehensive guides to prepare you for the Omada Health Software Engineer II interview.
+The interview has three parts:

 1. **Code Review (5-10 minutes)** - Present your take-home implementation
 2. **Live Coding (30 minutes)** - Extend your code without AI assistance
+3. **System Design (45-60 minutes)** - Design an integration service on a whiteboard

-These guides will help you master both parts efficiently.
+These guides will help you master all three parts efficiently.

 ---